A quick look at Jackson

 Before starting classes at UNC-Chapel Hill, Jackson did not like sports, especially football.
-After two years of college, he is now a Manager for the UNC Football Team.
-Much to his astonishment, he now likes college football and enjoys traveling across the country with the team.
+While an undergraduate, he was a Manager for the UNC Football Team.
+Much to his astonishment, he now likes college football and enjoyed traveling across the country with the team.

 Beyond his professional life, Jackson enjoys kayaking, playing with his dogs, nearly destroying his friendships in a game of monopoly, and playing video games.
 His proudest nonprofessional achievement was getting MVP in a laser tag game against a 10-year-old’s birthday party.

-After college, Jackson plans to attend law school and become an attorney.
-He hopes to one day present a case before the judge who crushed his soul during his first high school mock trial competition.
+Jackson currently attends North Carolina Central School of Law and will one day become an attorney.
+In the future, he hopes to present a case before the judge who crushed his soul during his first high school mock trial competition.